Spode Potteries in Stoke Town, Stoke-on-Trent

 New commercial use of the historic buildings

-Initially, the Spode Works Visitor Museum was created with the help of City of Stoke-on-Trent Council and the Heritage Lottery Fund which helped to celebrate the Spode pottery and china collection.
+Initially, the Spode Works Visitor Museum was created with the help of City of Stoke-on-Trent Council and the National Lottery Heritage Fund which helped to celebrate the Spode pottery and china collection.

 In 2012, following a collaboration between the Council and Arts Council England, Acava (Association of Cultural Advancement through Visual Art) Arts converted two floors of Spode Potteries into 43 artists’ studios alongside four more units at the original Church Street entrance.
 The studios have been hugely successful, becoming home to painters, ceramicists, web designers, graphic designers all adding to the creative dynamic of the area.